 Arrangements That Restrict Franchisees’ Rights to Offer Competitive Products and Pricing May Violate Federal Antitrust Laws

 As a franchisee, you have no doubt grown accustomed to doing business under a strict (and perhaps seemingly arbitrary, incongruous or simply misguided) set of rules and requirements.
 However, while franchisors generally have broad rights to establish system standards and institute mandatory supplier arrangements, there are certain circumstances in which even franchisors can go too far.
-If you believe that your franchisor may be engaging in an illegal unilateral refusal to deal, we encourage you to contact us for a free, confidential consultation.
+If you believe that your franchisor may be engaging in an illegal unilateral refusal to deal, we encourage you to contact our antitrust law firm for a free, confidential consultation.

 Franchisee Antitrust Claims for Franchisors’ Unilateral Refusals to Deal

 Over the years, franchisees and their attorneys have used the “unilateral refusal to deal” doctrine to challenge franchisors’ anticompetitive activities under a variety of different circumstances.
 This is a highly-complex area of the law, and one in which many franchisor litigation attorneys are well-versed.

 In response to franchisees’ antitrust claims, franchisor attorneys will often present unique and highly-technical arguments attempting to justify their clients’ behavior.
 To overcome these types of arguments, it takes thorough knowledge of the Sherman Act and its specific application in the franchise context.

 Franchise attorney Jeffrey M. Goldstein has more than 30 years of experience representing franchisees in litigation against their franchisors, other franchisees, suppliers and other parties.
 He has handled numerous cases involving complex antitrust issues, including unilateral refusals to deal.
 Some examples of unilateral refusals that may constitute violations of the Sherman Act include: